jgujgu/warviz/_posts/2015-08-23-my-first-war-map.md

 - datamap
 - nuclear
 ---
 I've been searching for inspiration for a series of D3 graphs I'd like to someday make that center upon one of my favorite subjects, war.
 I recently happened upon [markmarkoh's bl.ock](http://bl.ocks.org/markmarkoh/4255924), which shows notable nuclear explosions and attending information.
 I used native javascript instead of backbone/underscore, as I find this easier to reason about.
 Tsar Bomba was ridiculously big, so it's hard to effectively scale the other circles and still retain their hoverability.
-We observe North Korea racking up some tests in recent years, though the sample may be biased due to the fact that Wikipedia contributors find them  notable.
+We observe North Korea racking up tests in recent years.
 [Wikipedia](https://en.wikipedia.org/wiki/Nuclear_weapons_testing#Milestone_nuclear_explosions)

 {% highlight js %}
 //required html